 Women in Logistics

-According to the German Logistics Association (BVL) the proportion of women in logistics was only 20.7 percent in 2017 - the number clearly shows a big discrepancy.
-And even of these 20.7%, most women tend to be employed in traditional office jobs such as purchasing or human resources.
-Traditional male training occupations such as professional drivers or specialists in warehouse logistics are still almost exclusively performed by men.
-It has been shown that a balanced ratio of women and men in a company has positive effects on the working climate: Employee motivation and satisfaction can be significantly increased through diversity and thus also increase the company's success.
+According to the German Logistics Association (BVL) the share of female logisticians in 2017 was only 20.7 per cent - the figure illustrates the big difference.
+And even of these 20.7%, most women tend to be employed in classic office jobs such as purchasing or human resources.
+Traditional male apprenticeship occupations such as professional driver or warehouse logistics specialist continue to be performed almost exclusively by men.
+It has been shown that a balanced ratio of women and men in a company has positive effects on the working atmosphere: Employee motivation and satisfaction can be raised considerably through diversity and thus also increase the company's success.

-While the situation in the training occupations is still rather poor, there is a ray of hope with regard to logistics courses of study: A small increase in the proportion of women indicates that the interest of female candidates has certainly increased here - although it is not yet possible to speak of a balanced ratio.
+While things still look rather bad for apprenticeships, there is a ray of hope for career opportunities with regard to logistics degree programmes: A small increase of women indicates that the interest of female candidates has definitely increased here - however, it is not yet possible to speak of a balanced ratio or even equality of opportunity.

 The grey Image